 The Dublin to Belfast train has been a part of life since 1947, connecting the island of Ireland’s two capitals for 75 years.
 As Enterprise celebrates the 75th anniversary of the line, aspirations to increase the number of trains running between the cities have emerged.

-As early as next spring the company hopes to run hourly trains to and from Belfast, which will make a huge difference as currently there are only 8 each way daily.
-CEO of Translink, Chris Conway, spoke at the anniversary celebration yesterday, saying:
+As early as this spring the company hopes to run hourly trains to and from Belfast, which will make a huge difference as currently there are only 8 each way daily.
+CEO of Translink, Chris Conway, spoke at the anniversary celebration, saying:

 “We want to bring an hourly service as soon as possible, we’re already working with the SEUPB for funding, which they have committed a certain amount of funding for that, and also with the department for infrastructure and department for transport.”